mblarndt/MC_Platformer/README.md

 ## Description

 Our submission for the class platformer project, based on Mojang's "Minecraft" easthetic.
 In this game you play as a Minecraft mob known as Slime.
 The player has to navigate the level through jumping in order to reach the end.
+Enemies can be killed by shoothing collectable "Slime Balls".

 ## Key Features